The Caring Support Blog

 Healthcare Worker Safety in Ontario

-According to the government of Ontario, there are more than 880,000 workers are employed in the province’s health care sector and the range of risks they are exposed to is considerable, as health care ranks second highest for lost time injuries (LTI) among all sectors (data from 2016 reports).
-These are injuries on the job that result in the loss of productive work time.
+Data from the government of Ontario tells us that there are more than 880,000 workers employed in the healthcare sector of the province, and the range of risks they are exposed to is considerable.
+As health care ranks second highest for lost time injuries (LTI) among all sectors (data from 2016 reports), these are injuries on the job that result in the loss of productive work time.
+Everyday exposure to most public health issues undeniably puts care workers, especially in the health sector, at risk.

-Considering these facts, in Ontario the government saw the need to create a Health Care Health and Safety Program that enforces provincial workplace safety laws in the health care sector.
-It was designed to protect workers in settings like long-term care homes, retirement homes, hospitals, treatment clinics, and professional offices and agencies, including medical laboratories.
+Considering these facts, the government in Ontario the government knew that they needed to create a program that enforces provincial workplace safety laws among healthcare personnel, which includes health professionals and the health manager.
+It was designed to protect healthcare professionals, implement infection prevention, and promote a culture of safety in settings like long-term care homes, retirement homes, hospitals, treatment clinics, and professional offices and agencies, including medical laboratories and other healthcare facilities.

 Read More: Useful Self-Care Recommendations For Nurses

-In closing, we believe that on top of these healthcare worker safety tips, doctors, nurses, PSWs, DSWs, and everyone in the healthcare field should be informed of the risks they are exposed to on the job, including, as previously stated, the exposure to hazardous biological, chemical and physical agents, slips, trips and falls, workplace violence, contact with and struck-by-object injuries, infections and infectious diseases, and construction hazards.
-We are certain that knowledge is key to keeping healthcare workers protected and healthy in their workplaces so they can safely work on protecting others.
+On top of the aforementioned healthcare worker safety tips, all medical professionals such as doctors, nurses, PSWs, DSWs, and the like should be knowledgeable enough to know of the risks they are exposed to on the job, including, as previously stated, the exposure to hazardous biological, chemical and physical agents, slips, trips and falls, workplace violence, contact with and struck-by-object injuries, infections and infectious diseases, and construction hazards.
+To keep healthcare workers protected and healthy in their workplaces, protocols must be implemented so they can safely work on protecting others.

 Get updates from Caring Support